jese11/HCP-wiki-public/PublicData/Ramifications of Image Reconstruction Version Differences.md

  ![](./assets/Recon_scatterplot_labels.png)

-For both dMRI and fMRI, the image reconstruction version is noted in ConnectomeDB and can be filtered against in the Study Completion category on the dashboard (see see [S500+MEG2 Reference Manual](http://humanconnectome.org/documentation/S500/HCP_S500+MEG2_Release_Reference_Manual.pdf), p.
+For both dMRI and fMRI, the image reconstruction version is noted in ConnectomeDB and can be filtered against in the Study Completion category on the dashboard (see [S500+MEG2 Reference Manual](http://humanconnectome.org/documentation/S500/HCP_S500+MEG2_Release_Reference_Manual.pdf), p.
 21: How to explore HCP data in ConnectomeDB).